treolabs/treopim/docs/en/user-guide/products.md

 ## Search and Filtering Types

 Product records can be searched and filtered according to your needs on their list view page (also on the plate view, if the [TreoDAM module](https://treodam.com/) is installed).
-For details on the search and filtering options, refer to the [**Search and Filtering**](./search-and-filtering.md) article in this user guide.
+For details on these options, refer to the [**Search and Filtering**](./search-and-filtering.md) article in this user guide.

 Besides the standard field filtering, two other types – [by attributes](#by-attributes) and [by categories](#by-categories) – are available for product records.